auth0/docs/articles/connections/calling-an-external-idp-api.md

 ## From the backend

+Once you authenticate a user, the IdP often includes an access token in the user profile it returns to Auth0.

-The IdP's access token is not returned to your app as part of the authentication process.
-In order to get it you will have to use the Auth0 Management API to retrieve the full user's profile.
+Auth0, for security and compliance reasons, does **not** sent this token to your app as part of the user profile.

+In order to get it you will have to access the Auth0 Management API and retrieve the **full** user's profile.

 The steps to follow are:

 1. Get an access token that allows you to call the [Auth0 Management API](/api/management/v2).
 2. Call the Auth0 Management API's [Get Users by ID](/api/management/v2#!/Users/get_users_by_id) endpoint, using the access token obtained in step one.
 This endpoint returns the full user's profile, which contains the IdP access token.